 If you are looking for temporary auto insurance in California, you may find that your search is difficult.
 It’s hard to find a conclusive answer to even the most basic questions, such as "can I get temporary car insurance in California?"
 That's because the answer is frustratingly vague; you might be able to find temporary car insurance, but you might not.

 Below you will find a brief description of temporary car insurance, why you may or may not be able to get it in California, and a few suggested alternatives if you cannot find it.

 Temporary or short-term vehicle insurance provides the buyer with the same coverage options as regular-term insurance, just for a shorter length of time.
 When you purchase a regular policy, the term period is typically six months or one year.
-The duration of a temporary policy can be any period of lesser duration, even one day.
-There are a number of reasons why you might need a temporary policy.
-Here are a two of the most common:
+A temporary policy is generally considered as any policy that lasts less than six months.

-- Borrowing.
-If you intend to borrow a friend's California registered vehicle, have your friend check his policy.
-In most cases, his policy covers anyone that borrows the car for a short period of time.
-If it does not, then you need to look into non-owner’s coverage.
-Unfortunately, most major carriers will only write non-owner’s policies for a minimum of six months.
-If you are borrowing the car for several weeks, however, this may still be the most cost-effective way to go.
+If your friend's policy does not extend coverage for the amount of time you'd like to borrow the car, then you need to look into non-owner’s coverage.
+Unfortunately, you may find that major policy carriers will write non-owner’s policies for a minimum of six months.
+Still, if you are borrowing the car for several weeks, this may be the most cost-effective way to go.